octokit/plugin-rest-endpoint-methods.js/docs/actions/listWorkflowRuns.md

 </td></tr>
 <tr><td>event</td><td>no</td><td>

 Returns workflow run triggered by the event you specify.
 For example, `push`, `pull_request` or `issue`.
-For more information, see "[Events that trigger workflows](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/events-that-trigger-workflows)" in the GitHub Help documentation.
+For more information, see "[Events that trigger workflows](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/events-that-trigger-workflows)."

 </td></tr>
 <tr><td>status</td><td>no</td><td>